 Frank has handled Petitions to determine the Scope of Negotiations, Unfair Practice Charges, Representation Petitions and Tenure Arbitrations on behalf of school districts.
 He has assisted school districts in developing Individualized Education Programs (IEP) and shepherded districts, and their staff, through Mediations and Due Process Hearings.
 An important part of that process also includes providing regular in-service training programs for staff and administrators.
 He also provides a steady and forceful presence at Board of Education meetings.
 His overall philosophy of placing the clients’ needs first and providing solid legal advice has saved school districts time, effort and allowed for the most economical use of district funds.

-His practice crosses over into Local Government Law.
-He works with municipalities on labor and employment issues.
+His practice crosses over into Local Government Law and Fire Districts.
+He works with municipalities and fire districts on labor and employment issues.
 He has also served as General Counsel to the New Jersey State Firemen’s Association since 2006.

 - Burlington County Bar Association